ealeelab/rtea/README.md

 ```

-# rTEA output file
+# Output file
 After running rTEA, an user can obtain <SAMPLE_NAME>.rtea.txt file in rtea directory.
 The file contains TE and other supporting information.
 |Column|Description|
 |:---|:---|
 |chr|Chromosome name|